ulab-uiuc/PersonalizedRouter/README.md

 ```
 ### Notation
-In the project files, the suffix `v1` refers to the `Multi-cost-efficiency Simulation Strategy` described in the paper, while `v2` refers to the `LLM-as-a-Judge Strategy`.
+In the project files, the suffix `v1` refers to the `Multi-cost-efficiency Simulation Strategy` described in the paper, while `v2` refers to the `LLM-as-a-Judge Strategy`, and `large` denotes the large-scale setting.

 ### Dataset Preparation